linrongbin16/commons.nvim/docs/commons_tables.md

 - `iterator`: The iterator, e.g. the entry key used to iterate the hash map.

   - When first invoke this method, set the parameter to `nil`.
+  - In following invokes, set the parameter to the previous returned entry key.

+Returns:

+- Returns the entry key and value, if there's next entry.
+- Returns `nil` and `nil`, if there's no more entries.